 For More Information

-Froedtert & the Medical College of Wisconsin offer a free fall prevention program for community groups and healthcare providers.
+Froedtert & MCW health network offers a free fall prevention program for community groups and healthcare providers.
 The program, led by a registered nurse, has been presented in senior centers, senior living residencies and other locations.
-For more information or to schedule a presentation, call 414-805-3666 or 800-272-3666.
+For more information or to schedule a presentation, call 414-777-7700.